se-edu/se-book/gitAndGithub/forkingWorkflow/text.md

 {{ icon_info }} This activity is best done as a team.

 **Step 1.
 One member: set up the team org and the team repo.**
-1. [**Create a GitHub organization**](https://help.github.com/articles/creating-a-new-organization-from-scratch/) for your team.
+1. [**Create a GitHub organization**](https://help.github.com/articles/creating-a-new-organization-from-scratch/) for your team, if you don't have one already.
 The org name is up to you.
 We'll refer to this organization as _team org_ from now on.

 1. [**Add a team**](https://help.github.com/enterprise/2.10/admin/guides/user-management/creating-teams/) called `developers` to your team org.